CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 	[<a href="https://Xinyue-Jiao.github.io/pdf/publications/ISET2019Argu_Strategys.pdf">paper</a>]
 		[<a href="https://ieeexplore.ieee.org/document/8782235">url</a>]

-# Projects
+# 🗂️ Projects

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/digestive.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

 **Integrating Learning Analytics and Learning Design: Building an Eco-system to Leverage Augmented Reality in Singapore Schools**

-A project that aim to design AR (Augmented Reality) application for elementary school students to learn about the digestive and circulatory systems.
+A project that aims to design AR (Augmented Reality) application for elementary school students to learn about the digestive and circulatory systems.
 With instant diagnostic and predictive capabilities, the AR systems includes dashboard to track student behavior.
 Additionally, it utilizes AI and log data for further analysis of student behavior .

 *student researcher*
 </div>